GPL exception for graphics from 3D models

 1. Access to at least the part of your NewGRF's source code that does not consist of independent 3D-derived graphics, in the manner specified by the GPL, version 2 or later.

 2. The permission to use the portion of your NewGRF's source code made accessible due to 1. under the terms of the GPL, version 2 or later.

 3. Compliance with the terms and conditions for the use of all independent 3D-derived graphics included.

 Independent 3D-derived graphics must derive from 3D models (e.g. MSTS shape files) and not be based on any contents of this NewGRF.

 If you modify the source code of this NewGRF, you may extend this exception to your version of the NewGRF, but are not obliged to.
 If you do not wish to, delete this exception statement from your version.

 May yet come in handy for either this or anything reusing code from here.

-#7 Updated by oberhuemer about 1 year ago
+#7 Updated by oberhuemer over 7 years ago

 It's definitely allowed, I started with an example from Wikipedia: http://en.wikipedia.org/wiki/GPL_linking_exception

 It does seem to happen a bit, but I didn't see a full list.